sheoak/vim-bepoptimist/README.md

 # Installation

-vim-bim must be before [vim-surround](https://github.com/tpope/vim-surround) by Tim Pope because it disable surround default mapping due to confict with "c" key remapped to "l" in this plugin.
+vim-bim must be before [vim-surround](https://github.com/tpope/vim-surround) by Tim Pope because it disables surround default mappings due to confict with "c" key remapped to "l" in this plugin.

 To install using pathogen.vim: